-Heading onto customer reviews, it is on the whole positive.
+Heading onto customer reviews, it is, on the whole, positive.
 Those who’ve installed it enjoy the new sound, and added power, with some even claiming improved gas mileage.

-The one thing bringing it down though is several one star ratings from Tundra owners who’ve had the hose clamp pop off at the connection between the pipe and the intake manifold.
+The one thing bringing it down though, is several one-star ratings from Tundra owners who’ve had the hose clamp pop off at the connection between the pipe and the intake manifold.
 It’s nothing that’s going to damage your car, but there are a few too many comments for us to be completely comfortable with the product.

-It does still manage an above 4-star average customer rating though, but at the same price as other best cold air intake system for the Toyota Tundra and Sequoia 5.7L on our list, not our top choice.
+It does still manage an above 4-star average customer rating though, but at the same price as other best cold air intake systems for the Toyota Tundra and Sequoia 5.7L on our list, not our top choice.

 What’s better than an aftermarket product made by some of the best private companies?
 A product in the same market, made by the manufacturer themselves.
-Since you’re looking for the best cold air intake system for the Toyota Tundra, we obviously don’t have to explain to you who they are, or anything about their world-renown for reliable cars.
+Since you’re looking for the best cold air intake system for the Toyota Tundra, we obviously don’t have to explain to you who they are or anything about their world-renown for reliable cars.

 With the large Toyota Racing Development logo emblazoned on the top of this cold air intake, it fits in perfectly in the corner of your engine bay.
-An important thing to note is that this is not a complete set, but makes use of the stock air filter box.
+An important thing to note is that this is not a complete set but makes use of the stock air filter box.
 Not a problem for most, but if you already have an aftermarket part installed, you may have problems fitting this one.

 Power improvement is achieved via the use of a larger TRD high flow conical air filter, and changes to the intake system, making use of a unique intake flow accelerator.
 This has the dual function of smoothing and accelerating the airflow into the system.
 You’re also provided with a custom-calibrated filter service gauge, which lets you know when it’s time to clean your filter.